1 Hear this word which I take up against you, even a lamentation, O house of Israel.

 7 You who turn judgment to wormwood and leave off righteousness on the earth,

-9 He strengthens the spoiled against the strong, so that the spoiled shall come against the fortress.
+9 He causes destruction to flash upon the strong, so that the destruction shall come against the fortress.

 10 They hate him who rebukes in the gate and they abhor him who speaks uprightly.

 11 Because your treading is upon the poor and you take burdens of wheat from him, therefore you have built houses of hewn stone, but you shall not dwell in them.
 And you have planted pleasant vineyards, but you shall not drink their wine.

 12 For I know your manifold transgressions and your mighty sins.
 They afflict the just, they take a bribe, and they turn aside the poor in the gate.

 13 Therefore, the prudent shall keep silence in that time, for it is an evil time.